 The Dorgin surname is a habitational name, originally taken on from the city of Durham, in northeastern England.
 This place name comes from the Old English "dun," meaning "hil."
 Another source claims the name "is derived from the Saxon Bun and holm, a town in a wood."

 Early Origins of the Dorgin family

 Important Dates for the Dorgin family

 This web page shows only a small excerpt of our Dorgin research.
-Another 184 words (13 lines of text) covering the years 1246, 1296, 1565 and 1399 are included under the topic Early Dorgin History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1246, 1296, 1565 and 1399 are included under the topic Early Dorgin History in all our PDF Extended History products and printed products wherever possible.